michaelruocco/string-utils/README.md

 ## Overview

-Library containing a collection of string utilities, currently just contains some classes for doing simple string regex transformations which implement the UnaryOperator interface to allow dependency inversion and easier testing.
+Library containing a collection of string utilities.

+It contains classes for doing simple string regex transformations and string masking that implement  the UnaryOperator interface to allow dependency inversion and easier testing.

 There is also a composer function that allows you to compose multiple functions into a single function if required.

 ## Useful Commands